wickworks/witchdice/README.md

 - X-card raised :::: anonymous or not
 - do an ACCESSIBILITY PASS; be able to tab through it all easily

-- be able to type in # of dice

-- "success dice" -- dice matching, or "x about this"
+- "success dice" -- dice matching, or "x above this"

 - saving complicated expressions for re-rolling
   - click something in roll history to set it back up
   - a list of saved rolls

-- success dice :: "how many time did I roll over X"

 - sound fx for dice rolls

 - be able to rearrange 5e attacks

 - themes e.g. dark mode
 - make the background a sketch pad -- or just have a notepad panel that saves to session storage